Whitehall

-Whitehall is a road and area in the City of Westminster, Central London.
+Whitehall is a road and area in the City of Westminster, Central London, England.
 The road forms the first part of the A3212 road from Trafalgar Square to Chelsea.
 It is the main thoroughfare running south from Trafalgar Square towards Parliament Square.
-The street is recognised as the centre of the Government of the United Kingdom and is lined with numerous departments and ministries, including the Ministry of Defence, Horse Guards and the Cabinet Office.
+The street is recognised as the centre of the Government of the United Kingdom and is lined with numerous departments and ministries, including the Ministry of Defence, Horse Guards, the Cabinet Office, and much of the Foreign Office.
 Consequently, the name "Whitehall" is used as a metonym for the British civil service and government, and as the geographic name for the surrounding area.

-The name was taken from the Palace of Whitehall that was the residence of Kings Henry VIII through to William III, before its destruction by fire in 1698; only the Banqueting House has survived.
-Whitehall was originally a wide road that led to the front of the palace; the route to the south was widened in the 18th century following the destruction of the palace.
+The Palace of Whitehall previously occupied the area and was the residence of Kings Henry VIII through to William III, before it was destroyed by fire in 1698; only the Banqueting House has survived.
+Whitehall was originally a wide road that led to the gates of the palace; the route to the south was widened in the 18th century, following the destruction of the palace, and the area was largely rebuilt for government offices.

 As well as government buildings, the street is known for its memorial statues and monuments, including the UK's primary war memorial, the Cenotaph.
 South of the Cenotaph the thoroughfare becomes Parliament Street.
 The Whitehall Theatre (now the Trafalgar Studios) was formerly associated with a series of farces.

 Geography and name

 The name Whitehall was used for several buildings in the Tudor period.
 It either referred to a building made of light stone, or as a general term for any festival building.
 This included the Royal Palace of Whitehall, which in turn gave its name to the street.

 The street is about 0.4 mi long and runs through the City of Westminster.
 It is part of the A3212, a main road in Central London that leads towards Chelsea via the Houses of Parliament and Vauxhall Bridge.
-It runs south from Trafalgar Square, past numerous government buildings, including the old War Office building, Horse Guards, the Ministry of Defence, the Cabinet Office and the Department of Health.
+It runs south from Trafalgar Square, past numerous government buildings, including the old War Office building, Horse Guards, the Ministry of Defence, the Cabinet Office, and the Department of Health.
 It ends at the Cenotaph, the road ahead being Parliament Street.
 Great Scotland Yard and Horse Guards Avenue branch off to the east, while Downing Street branches off to the west at the southern section of the street.

 The nearest tube stations are Charing Cross at the north end, and Westminster at the south.
 Numerous London bus routes run along Whitehall, including 12, 24, 88, 159 and 453.